Wednesday, July 08, 2015 10.15 PM / By Olufemi Awoyemi/Proshare Research / Image Credits: Ecographics

 CBN's consequential retention/deployment of traditional FX management strategies as the guardian of the value of the Naira unintendedly widened the gap between the official and parallel market and created arbitrage activities in the market with dire consequences for the real economy, growth and employment prospects.

-It should be said thought that the fundamentals of the Nigerian economy did not present palatable options for monetary policy management in isolation of the fiscal side.
-Nigeria faced a productivity and competiveness issue in our tradables, the consequence of which meant that the main driver of FX inflow was subject to vagaries in the market.
+It should be said though that the fundamentals of the Nigerian economy did not present palatable options for monetary policy management in isolation of the fiscal side.
+Nigeria faced a productivity and competitiveness issue in our tradables, the consequence of which meant that the main driver of FX inflow was subject to vagaries in the market.

 The CBN was in denial of this reality up till now as revealed by its monetary policy committee minutes wherein it ought to have been apparent that the drastic fall in dollar earnings from crude oil in itself delivered a devaluation of the Naira.